MLDL-2024-GIST/Coding-Assignment/README.md

 ### Submission checklist
 * Push your code to Git
-* Submit your report to LMS
+* Submit your report to LMS (+Please include a link to your Git code at the beginning of your report)

 **Both CODE and REPORT must be present for a specific question to count as a score**